- - Bylaws

 To appeal, please submit a written request within one week of being notified by the NBDC, including any supporting documents or information to be considered by the NBDC.

-The RCA membership will receive the Board ballot in November, and will select Board members to fill the open positions.
+The RCA membership will receive the Board ballot in late October, and will select Board members to fill the open positions.
 Voting closes in late November, and new Board members are notified of the results in early December.